 Once you finally were diagnosed by the doctor, they probably took away your hope by telling you there is no cure, and it's something that you are just going have to deal with.
 Don't become alarmed and fear the statistics.
 They are just that, statistics.
 You do not have to become one.
 Educate yourself on the condition and never stop learning.

 It is okay to be upset, angry, confused, and sad.
 These are all normal emotions, and you have to grieve the process.
 But don’t let these emotions consume you.
 It won’t help you in the long run.
 You are going to be okay!

 PCOS isn’t an ideal diagnosis, but at least now you have identified the underlying issue.
 How can you fix something if you don’t know what is wrong?
 Knowledge is power!
 Now you can take the steps to live a healthy and happy life.
 I firmly believe that Powerful women Can Overcome Symptoms, and you can adopt that motto too!

-As you begin to research PCOS on your own, you probably have come across a lot of conflicting information.
-It can be difficult to understand and decipher what's the right thing to be doing especially since doctors don't really have a lot of knowledge or know how to steer you in the correct direction.
+As you've begun to research PCOS on your own, you probably have come across a lot of conflicting information.
+It can be difficult to understand and decipher what's the right thing to be doing, especially since doctors don't really have a lot of knowledge or know how to steer you in the correct direction.